GinGin3203/improvingGraphBin2/README.md

 convert_bins.py --insep "\t" --outsep "\t" --biobox-header \
  --sample-id SAMPLEID bins.tsv > bins_with_biobox_header.tsv
 ```
+*convert_bins.py may be also used for delimiter change, contig names stripping, removing of multiple-binned contigs.*
+Check `convert_bins.py -h` for more information.

 You also need a *gold standart* file for evaluation using *Amber*.
 This file contains perfect binning of dataset and can be obtained by aligning assembly to references.
 To achieve this we used *metaquast.py*.
 ```bash